oneeve8/kobble-data/content/videonarrativehowto.md

 First find the archived book you want to stream,

 Next I’ll show you how to create a Markdown file.
-First click on a channel, then click on the plus sign of the Track you wa
+First click on a channel,
+then click on the plus sign of the Track you want to add your markdown file to.

 Channel